 1) Media pitch email

-A media pitch email is a process of trying to pitch information about a company’s product or service to journalists and people with influence in their industry to obtain media coverage and get extra exposure to the company.
+A media pitch email is the email you send when you’re trying to pitch information about your company’s product or service to journalists and people with influence in your industry.
+The aim of this email is to obtain media coverage and get extra exposure to the company.
 We will look at some tips later on in this article.

 2) Brand pitch email

-A brand pitch email is when a company is also trying to obtain media attention.
-Rather than contacting journalists, they may suggest a collaboration between the company and a company that they are interested in or has an audience relevant to the company.
-The outreach can be a win-win for both parties.
+You also send a brand pitch email when you’re trying to obtain media attention.
+However, rather than contacting journalists, you may suggest a collaboration between your company and another brand.
+Which is a thought leader in your industry.
+This collaboration can be a win-win for both parties.